 After taking naps to recover from our long drive from Boston, we were all hungry!
 Luckily, we didn‘t have to go far.
 The Wilburton Inn sponsored a delicious alfresco farm-to-table dinner sourced by the nearby family farm and bakery.
 (Mmm…Roasted Garlic, a sweet, creamy appetizer served with warm bread.
 My favorite!)
 This was a great

 We noticed a small group of tables set up nearby, presumably prepared for a private event.
 Can you imagine a wedding here?
-Inn addition to being a perfect destination for Manchester Vermont lodging with expansive grounds and several private vacation villas, it would make a perfect destination wedding.
-Plus, they cater up to 250 guests.
+In addition to being a perfect destination for Manchester Vermont lodging with expansive grounds and several private vacation villas, it would make a perfect destination wedding.
+They cater up to 250 guests.

 Explore the Wilburton Inn’s Diverse Sculpture Collection